 So, now that you've bought your bunker/massive underground supervillain lair, the next step is to start researching the new weapons upgrades the game has to offer.
 Research projects in Gunrunning give you access to the unlockable new upgrades added in this DLC, including new loadouts for weaponized vehicles, customization options for your Mobile Operations Center and attachments for the revamped gun upgrade system.

-Based on how much you’ve upgraded your bunker, researching upgrades will take around 4 to 6 hours each, real time.
-Now, since there are 45 research projects, and they’re set up in branches (meaning not all are immediately available but have prerequisite research projects that need to be unlocked first), chances are you’ll want to make use of the fast-tracking feature.
+Based on how much you've upgraded your bunker, researching upgrades will take around 4 to 6 hours each, real time.
+Now, since there are 45 research projects, and they're set up in branches (meaning not all are immediately available but have prerequisite research projects that need to be unlocked first), chances are you'll want to make use of the fast-tracking feature, but note its 3-minute cooldown.
 It will set you back GTA$ 225,000 to speed up an individual research project.

 If you've fully upgraded both your staff and equipment, 100 units of arms that you've manufactured can be sold for over a million outside of Blaine County, GTA$ $1,050,000 to be precise.
 Provided you buy all of your supplies for those 100 units for GTA$ 375,000, instead of doing supply missions, you'll profit GTA$ 675,000 which can be spent on 3 research fast-tracks.
 Keep in mind that the production of 100 units takes the same time required for 2 or 3 (depending on how much you've upgraded your bunker) non-fast-tracked research projects, meaning this way you "win" one project at the expense of Gunrunning profits.